skills used

 Prominent issues emerged around customization limitations, inadequate search, intrusive advertisements, in-app navigation, biased content curation, and the inability to easily share articles.

-For this case study, I focused on enhancing the UI/UX of the "For you" page and streamlined navigation to address the mentioned concerns.
+For this case study, I focused on the "For you" page and streamlined navigation to address the mentioned concerns.

 OVERVIEW OF THE OLD EXPERIENCE